What is the least number of moves needed to solve the k-peg Towers of Hanoi problem?: Abstract

 \section{Abstract}

-We prove that the solutions to the $4$-peg Tower of Hanoi problem given by Frame and Stewart are minimal.
-The proof can be easily generalized to the case of more than 4 pegs.
+We prove that the solutions to the $k$-peg Tower of Hanoi problem given by Frame and Stewart are minimal.

-This paper aims at solving the problem of finding the least number of moves needed to transfer a Tower of Hanoi of $n$ disks, from an initial peg to another one of $4$ available pegs.
-This problem generalizes a well known puzzle proposed and solved in \cite{Lucas:Tour} for the case $k=3$.
-The generalization to the case of $4$ pegs was proposed in \cite{Stewart:Advanced}, and can be phrased as follows: ``Given $4$ pegs and $n$ disks initially stacked on one peg in decreasing order of size (i.e. no larger disk can be on top of a smaller one), how many moves are needed to transfer the stack of disks from the initial peg to another peg, assuming that you can move only one disk at a time and it is not allowed to place a larger disk on top of a smaller disk?''
+This paper solves the problem of finding the least number of moves needed to transfer a Tower of Hanoi of $n$ disks, from an initial peg to another one of the $k-1$ other pegs.
+This problem generalizes a well known puzzle proposed and solved in \cite{Lucas:Tour} for the case of three pegs.
+The generalization to the case of $k$ pegs was proposed in \cite{Stewart:Advanced}, and can be phrased as follows: ``Given $k$ pegs and $n$ disks initially stacked on one peg in decreasing order of size (i.e. no larger disk can be on top of a smaller one), how many moves are needed to transfer the stack of disks from the initial peg to another peg, assuming that you can move only one disk at a time and it is not allowed to place a larger disk on top of a smaller disk?''

 Two solutions to this problem were proposed in \cite{Frame:Solution} and \cite{Stewart:Solution} using methods that have been shown to be equivalent in \cite{Klavzar-Milutinuvic:Frame}.
 However, as already observed in \cite{Dunkel:Note}, both presumed solutions make use of a special assumption, which up to date is still unproven, and restricts their proofs of optimality only to algorithms of a certain scheme.
-These two models of solution can be however regarded as empirically optimal, as verified in \cite{Houston-Masum:Exploration}.
-Rigorous lower bounds estimates are in any case available, as e.g.~in \cite{Houston-Masum:Exploration}.
+These two models of solution can be however regarded as empirically optimal, as verified for up to 20 disks in \cite{Houston-Masum:Exploration}.